Adaptive Accountability in Networked MAS: Tracing and Mitigating Emergent Norms at Scale: Discussion

 \subsection{Relevance to Emerging AI Governance}

 The EU AI Act (2024) and the NIST AI Risk-Management Framework (2023) both highlight collective emergent risks\xspace—but offer few technical recipes for tracing responsibility in networked AI systems.
-AAF operationalizes these policy aspirations by (i)~anchoring an immutable event ledger; (ii)~providing real-time statistical tests with formal $\alpha$-level guarantees \citep{howard2021time}; and (iii)~linking those tests to proportionate, auditable interventions.
-Hence the framework can serve as a reference architecture for regulators drafting sector-specific codes of practice.
+AAF operationalizes these policy aspirations by (i)~anchoring an immutable event ledger; (ii)~providing real-time statistical tests with formal $\alpha$-level guarantees \citep{howard2020time}; and (iii)~linking those tests to proportionate, auditable interventions.
+By addressing the core pillars of responsibility—reliability, transparency, and accountability \citep{Ebrahimi2025Survey}—and providing a concrete implementation of trust and risk management principles \citep{Raza2025TRiSM}, the framework can serve as a reference architecture for regulators drafting sector-specific codes of practice.